edannenberg/kubler/README.md

 ## Why?

 * Docker containers should only contain the bare minimum to run
-* Gentoo's strong points are control and optimization, shipping a full compiler stack with your containers clashes with the previous point though
+* Gentoo shines when it comes to control and optimization, shipping a full compiler stack with your containers clashes with the previous point though

 ## What's different?

 * Images do not contain [Portage][] or compiler chain = much smaller image size
 * [s6][] instead of openrc as default supervisor (small footprint (<1mb) and proper docker SIGTERM handling)
 * No syslog daemon in favor of centralized approaches
+* Automated image documentation ([example][nginx-packages])

 ## How much do I save?

-* Quite a bit, the nginx image, for example, clocks in at ~29MB, compared to >1GB for a full gentoo version or ~300MB for a similiar ubuntu version
+* Quite a bit, the nginx image, for example, clocks in at ~26MB, compared to >1GB for a full gentoo version or ~300MB for a similiar ubuntu version

 ## The catch?

-* You can't install packages via [Portage][] in further docker builds based on those images, unless they are built via build.sh
+* You can't install packages via [Portage][] in further docker builds based on those images, unless they are built via `build.sh`

 ## Quick Start